dijasila/GPAW/doc/documentation/manual.rst

 For more information about ``gpaw-setup`` see :ref:`generation_of_setups`.

-Set the location of setups as described on :ref:`installationguide_setup_files`.
+Set the location of setups as described on :ref:`installation of paw datasets`.

 The details of the implementation of the exchange-correlation are described on the :ref:`xc_functionals` page.